Adam Best (actor)

-Adam Best (born 16 November 1982 in Donaghadee, County Down, Northern Ireland) is an actor from Northern Ireland who trained at the Royal Welsh College of Music and Drama for 3 years.
+Adam Best (born 16 November 1983) is an actor from Northern Ireland, known for his roles in Holby City, Say Nothing, Blue Lights, Black Doves, Kneecap and Murder Most Puzzling.

+Early life and education

+Adam Best was born in Donaghadee, County Down on 16 November 1983.
 He attended Donaghadee Primary School and Bangor Grammar School and gained experience with the Ulster Youth Theatre and Drama School.

+He trained at the Royal Welsh College of Music and Drama for three years and graduated in 2004.

+Career

-Best played Matt Parker on the BBC One drama Holby City.
-He has also appeared in episodes of Silent Witness, The Bill and Waking the Dead as well as The Catherine Tate Show 2007 Christmas Special.
-In 2011, Best took part in an advertisement for Meteor.
+Best played Matt Parker on the BBC One drama Holby City from 2005 to 2007.
+He has also appeared in episodes of Silent Witness, The Bill, and Waking the Dead, as well as The Catherine Tate Show Christmas Special in 2007.

+In 2011 Best took part in an advertisement for Meteor.